MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 ### 6. Install and Configure AnyDesk

 Download and install AnyDesk from the official [AnyDesk website](https://anydesk.com/) in the default directory (C:\Program Files (x86)\AnyDesk).
-Open AnyDesk, login/create account and set to connect with password (note down the password).
+Open AnyDesk, login/create account and set to connect with password (note down the password), then turn off the option to show notifications for incoming connection requests.
 Do NOT enable the option to start AnyDesk with Windows, also you don´t need to note down the ID/address as it can be obtained via the control bot.

 ### 7. Clone Repositories to Documents Folder